 The Turtlebox’s sound signature is unique but undoubtedly one of my favorites.
 No matter your listening preferences, you won’t be disappointed with the sound quality here.
 The low end is tight, punchy, and warm, while the midrange is full-bodied yet bright enough not to be overpowered by the bass, and the higher frequencies are clean and crisp.
 At lower volumes, the low end can be a bit muddy, depending on the track, but generally, I feel this speaker sounds best when its volume level is running at around 30% or higher.

 For a speaker that runs on a single driver and tweeter, the frequency range is nicely represented, though, with all speakers, it has a ‘sweet spot’, which I found here to be in the lower midrange between 100 and 350Hz.

 As for stereo imaging, the Turtlebox separates left and right information better than many other speakers on the market, though it still can improve.
 Two Turtlebox speakers can be linked to form a stereo pair, which will solve this issue, provided you have another on hand.
 Compression-wise, I was surprised to see how the Turtlebox retains dynamic separation at high output volumes.
 This makes the Turtlebox an appropriate speaker to use for watching films.

 - Weighing just 10 lbs, the Turtlebox is extremely easy to carry around – though the handle position may feel awkward for some when walking.

 - The rugged design allows the Turtlebox to be treated more like a piece of camping equipment than a speaker.

-When considering the loudest Bluetooth speakers on the consumer market, it’s hard not to bring up the Soundboks Gen 3 or the new Soundboks Go.
-While these are great speakers, and there are pros and cons to consider when comparing these brands, the Turtlebox does hold one up on them in that it is extremely portable and lightweight in conjunction with its superior weather-resistance rating.
+Considering the loudest Bluetooth speakers on the consumer market, it’s hard not to bring up the Soundboks Gen 3 or the new Soundboks Go.
+While these are great speakers, each brand has pros and cons.
+Comparing the Turtlebox vs the Soundboks Go, the Turtlebox does hold one up in that it is highly portable and lightweight in conjunction with its superior weather resistance and ruggedness.